tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 To run this solution please do the following...

+You only need to do this first part if you are changing your Kubernetes configuration...

     kubectl config get-contexts
     kubectl config use-context <default>
     kubectl config current-context

+Once you have setup the client to point to the desired Kubernetes server, please do the following.
+This will use Helm to install a NGINX ingress controller...

     kubectl delete all --all -n ingress; kubectl delete namespace ingress;
     ./deploycontroller.sh
     kubectl get services --namespace ingress

-Then do the following...
+Then, once the controller has been installed do the following...
 - From the last command, get the EXTERNAL-IP address, then edit the `load-balancer-solution2.yaml`.
 - Look for the line `- host: frontend.20-49-240-90.nip.io`
 - Edit the line to replace `20-49-240-90` with the EXTERNAL-IP mentioned above
 - Next, replace all the `.` with `-`, so you get something like `20-49-240-90` instead of `20.49.240.90`
 - Save your file

-Then run the following commands...
+Then run the following commands to install the infrastructure...

     kubectl delete all --all -n logicapp-dev; \
         kubectl delete namespace logicapp-dev; \